GLIDE-LLC/docs/nomenclature.md

 - Make sure all enviroments have same URL except for the 3 character identifier.

-- With the help of this identifier in URL everyone will know on which specific environment he/she is and it also looks way more professional than having random names for these environments.
+- With the help of this identifier in URL everyone will know on which specific environment he/she is and it also looks way more professional than having random names for these environments

 <br>